top of page

 _____________

-* Unknown if any low-key body freedom was afoot there earlier, especially in the years following late 1929, when nudism as part of a new radical lifestyle movement reached American shores from Germany.
-Called the Natural Man movement and predecessor to late 1960's advent of counterculture, it began at the start of the last century.
-Besides radical body freedom, it promoted mineral water soaking, sauna-ing and steaming, hiking in wilds, rural living, raw food diet, draft and public school resistance, loose-fitting clothes, communalism and feminism, all of which the '60s countercultural movement would resurrect with a passion on a global level).
+* Unknown if any low-key body freedom was afoot there earlier, especially in the years following late 1929, when nudism as part of a new radical lifestyle movement first reached American shores from Germany.
+Called the Natural Man movement, predecessor to the late 1960's advent of hippie counterculture, it began at the start of the last century.
+Besides radical body freedom, it promoted mineral water soaking, sauna-ing and mineral-water steaming, hiking in wilds, rural living, raw food diet, military draft and public school resistance, loose-fitting clothes, communalism, and feminism, all of which the 1960s' countercultural movement would resurrect with a passion on a global level).

 The Goodpastures' divorce -- there was trouble in paradise after all -- prompted a hasty selling of the place in 1980.
 They were obviously in no mood to write any book (or "How my Husband Merrily Blew My Fortune" might've been the title).
-The Springs had the misfortune of getting'sold' to a couple, the Whitneys, who either didn't appreciate the treasure, know how to care for it, and/or seriously lacked any real means to.
+The Springs had the misfortune of getting 'sold' to a couple, the Whitneys, who either didn't appreciate the treasure, know how to care for it, and/or seriously lacked the means to.
 They weren't good for the $300,000. balance soon due, the initial $30,000. down apparently having exhausted their resources.

 Speculative Aside: